Ariful-Haque/cka/cluster-architecture.md

     **kubeadm does not deploy kubelet**.
 You have to install it manually on your worker nodes.
 2. kube-proxy : *helps enabling communication between services*

+kube-proxy is a process that runs on each node in the kubernetes cluster.
+Its job is to look for new services and everytime a new service is created, it creates the appropriate rules on each node to forward traffic to those services to the backend pods.
 3. container runtime